vpon-data/data-sdk/docs/iOS.md

 {% endtabs %}

-Combining all together, see a comprehensive example of Data SDK initialization.
+Here's a complete example that demonstrates how to initialize the Data SDK:
 {% tabs allexample-ios %}

 {% tab allexample-ios Swift %}